The Conversation You Must Have With Your Kids Today

 1. Check yourself

 Watch what kind of subtle verbal and non-verbal messages you might be sending your children about women and their value.
 Do you pick apart the appearances of the girls and women in your life?
-Do you criticize the bodies of celebrities, or make assumptions about them based on how they dress—focusing on their looks more than their talents or abilities?
+Do you criticize the bodies of celebrities, or make assumptions about them based on how they dress—focusing on their looks more than their ideas, talents, or abilities?
 Do the magazines in your living room say empowering things about women, or are they objectifying?
 Your kids—girls and boys—are taking this all in, so make sure you’re not unknowingly perpetuating the problem.

 2. Lead by example

 It will be easier for your children to identify and address unacceptable language and actions directly if you model it for them.
 Sadly, it won’t be hard to find examples of these types of speech and actions in real life, on TV, or in movies you watch as a family.
-When you do hear something sexist or objectifying, ask your kids if they heard it as well, and whether or not they thought it was OK.
+When you do hear something sexist, belittling, or objectifying, ask your kids if they heard it as well, and whether or not they thought it was OK.
 If they don’t have much to say, take the opportunity to explain to them why you don’t consider the language accurate, fair, or acceptable.

 3. Give your kids a script

 It can be hard for a child (and even an adult) to be the one who speaks up against hurtful, offensive language—so walking your kids through a few things they can say or do when they find themselves in these situations is really important.
 First off, make sure they know that even if everyone else is laughing at an inappropriate comment or joke, they don’t have to.
 This isn’t about being polite, it’s about standing up for what’s right.
 If your child feels comfortable and safe enough to speak out against offensive things being said, he or she might try, “What made you say that?” or even “You don’t really mean you think all girls [fill in the blank] or that you can treat people like that, right?”
 Either of those questions will make the speaker at least think about what they’ve said and its implications while also letting them know what they’ve said isn’t OK with everyone in the room.
 And then of course, there’s always the direct approach: “I don’t think that’s true,” or “Maybe you were joking, but saying stuff like that isn’t cool.”
+Similarly if a girl is trying to speak and boys keep trying to interrupt her, your child might say, "I want to hear what she says.
+You can share your ideas when she's finished."

 4. Support, support, support

 It’s absolutely vital that you let your girls and boys know that being on the receiving end of unwanted comments or touching by anyone—be it a stranger, friend, family member, or someone in a position of power, like a coach or a teacher—is never OK and never their fault or something they should feel ashamed of.
-Make sure your children know that catcalls and other upsetting sexualized speech are always unacceptable, and that all people have the right to live in this world free of harassment or intimidation, regardless of what they're wearing, where they are, or who they're with.
+Make sure your children know that sexist bullying, catcalls and other upsetting sexualized speech are always unacceptable, and that all people have the right to live in this world free of harassment or intimidation, regardless of what they're wearing, where they are, or who they're with.
 Tell your children to come to you or another trusted adult if they’re experiencing taunts, teasing, or touching that doesn’t feel right.
 They’re not in this alone.

 Having these conversations with our children and calling out behavior that objectifies women can sometimes be uncomfortable—for men and women.
 Facing that bit of discomfort is worth it, because we all have a responsibility to raise boys and girls who treat every person with equal respect and dignity.